 A port of the remake for the PC was initially announced through a Steam Greenlight posting and was later revealed to also be coming to the PlayStation 4, which were both released in 2017 around the world.
 The console and PC versions feature further enhancements to the visuals, more advanced enemy AI and additional content, such as a new female character named Yoo Jimin whom has her own unique scenarios.

 - In the Japanese version of White Day on the PlayStation 4, all of the characters' names were localized to be Japanese instead of Korean, such as Lee Hui-min being changed to "Mishima Yuuto".
 Along with name changes, all of the female characters' school uniforms were also redesigned to be Japanese sailor suits.

 - The international release of White Day featured an English dub that contained several actors/actresses that had previously done work for 4Kids Entertainment on the Pokemon TV series among other titles.
-These talents include Erica Schroeder, the former voice of Nurse Joy as well as Monkey D. Luffy from One Piece, Jason Griffith, the voice of Sonic the Hedgehog from Sonic X, and Tom Wayland, an ARD director/actor who directed the Pokemon series for many years as well as created several anime dubs for the late Central Park Media, such as Alien Nine.
+These talents include Erica Schroeder, the former voice of Nurse Joy as well as Monkey D. Luffy from One Piece, Jason Griffith, the voice of Sonic the Hedgehog from Sonic X, and Tom Wayland, an ARD director/actor who directed the Pokemon series for many years as well as created several anime dubs for the late Central Park Media.
 White Day also contains a few post-4Kids Pokemon voices including the current voice of Ash Ketchum, Sarah Natochenny, and Kate Bristol, who has voiced multiple characters on Pokemon XY including Nurse Joy once again.